 There are three ways to decrease the impact of raw materials: use less material, use more recycled material or find an alternative material with lower impact.
 At Interface, we are aggressively pursuing all these options.
 In 2008, we focused our attention on the precoat, a key component of the carpet tile.

 Using recycled PVB reduces the carbon footprint of the precoat by 80% compared to traditional latex.
+All standard microtuft carpet tiles are now produced with the recycled PVB precoat, reducing the environmental impact significantly.

 The first product range to incorporate the PVB precoat is The Scandinavian Collection.
 This minimalistic microtuft offers a subtle linear design, creating a modern look that is suitable for a wide range of interiors.
 We plan to scale up the development and include recycled PVB precoat on as many products as possible in the future.